opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 with a file containing spaces?
 Now you know!

 If you're truly unhinged, you can leverage the IFS to perform rudimentary parsing.
-I would _strongly_ advise against it, take a minute to read through this incredibly well-written [Stack Overflow answer][bash_tokenize_string] regarding how to tokenize strings.
+However, I would _strongly_ advise against it.
+Take a minute to read through this [meticulous Stack Overflow answer][bash_tokenize_string] regarding string tokenization.
 Of the nine solutions
 presented, eight were incorrect (that's 88.8%!), all in incredibly subtle ways.
 Do you feel it now—the torment of being unable to accomplish basic programming tasks in shell scripts?
-Are you beginning to understand _why_ this godforsaken tool makes me so irrationally upset?!
+Are you beginning to understand _why_ this godforsaken language makes me so irrationally upset?!

 <!-- ## Section about how fucked quotes are -->
 ### The only winning move is not to play